-PHYS 5034 Human Physiology and Endocrinology III PHYS 5034L Human Physiology and Endocrinology III Lab
+PHYS 5034L Human Physiology and Endocrinology III Lab 1 Lab Credit

 The third of three physiology blocks, this course includes interactive didactic and laboratory instruction to examine the physiology and endocrinology of the human body.
 This systems-based approach continues with organ system physiology.
 This course is taught in coordination with the ANAT 5034 and ICSA 5034 courses.
+This lab has an accompanying lecture course.

-Prerequisite: completion of all previous quarters' courses as outlined in students' prescribed program of study.
+Prerequisites: Completion of all previous quarters' courses as outlined in